danilovl/select-autocompleter-bundle/README.md

       extra: []
 ```

-### 3. Customization default options for all autcompleters
+### 3. Customization default options for all autocompleters

 #### 3.1 Widget

-By default only one widget `select2_v4` is available.
+By default, only one widget, `select2_v4`, is available.

 ```yaml
 # config/config.yaml